fresheneesz/quantificationOfConsensusProtocolSecurity/readme.md

 As an example, the protocol might treats a transaction as valid only if it contains the hash of a block minted at most 30 blocks before the block containing the hash.
 It would then also require that a UTXO can't mint a block until at least that timeout period (eg 30 blocks in the previous example).
 This would allow nodes to compare two chains and determine which is the imposter chain by seeing the transactions sending those coins (to the next swap target) in the main chain.
 This mitigation can also prevent the normal History Attack.

-To mitigate the variant of this that uses off-chain transactions, the nodes that hold those off-chain transactions would need to show proof that the transctions used on the attacker's chain are out-of-date.
-For example, for a lightning channel where an out-of-date breach remedy transction was used on the attacker's chain to mint, the honest channel partner could prove which chain is the attacker's chain.
+To mitigate the variant of this that uses off-chain transactions, the nodes that hold those off-chain transactions would need to show proof that the transactions used on the attacker's chain are out-of-date.
+For example, for a lightning channel where an out-of-date breach remedy transaction was used on the attacker's chain to mint, the honest channel partner could prove which chain is the attacker's chain.
 However, that channel partner only has nothing to lose if sending the proof doesn't compromise their channel.
 If it does compromise their channel, they may simply opt to let someone else have the burden of proving which chain is the attacker's.
 So for any proof of stake coin that has second-layer features where non-compromising proofs can't be presented, this presents security risk proportional to how much traffic uses those kind of second-layer features.

 The downside of these mitigations is that transactions, once created, can only be minted into a narrow band of blocks.
 One consequence is that the types of long-lived transaction contracts used in the Lightning Network would be impossible in such a system, because you need to be able to sign a channel state and then let that signed transaction sit off-chain for an undetermined amount of time until its needed for settling.
 However, short-lived transaction contracts can be renewed on a repeated regular basis in order to keep something like a Lightning channel open indefinitely.

 ### Progression capture

 Similar to quorum capture in quorum-based protocols (like Casper), this attack uses elements of prediction, stake-grinding, and the history attack.
-An attacker would acquire enough coin to be able to mint enough blocks in a row that they're able to control all the minter secrets.
+An attacker would acquire enough coin to be able to mint enough blocks in a contiguous sequence that they're able to control all the minter secrets.
 Once the attacker does this, they then permanently control the chain as long as they continue to censor all other minters.
 Not only can they control the chain, but they can sell off the vast majority of their stake while using stake grinding to figure out what minter secrets to put into blocks in order to keep control of the system.
 With no lower bound on how much work or time it takes to stake-grind, the amount of stake an attacker needs to keep in order to keep control over the blockchain can theoretically be arbitrarily close to 0 (as long as its actually above 0).

 There are two caveats to this attack: